Jeanolos/DergBot/README.md

 - Jeanolos | https://twitter.com/tgr_jeanolos
 - Ocgineer | https://twitter.com/ocgineer

-# Features
+# Features / TODO
 The basic stuff like any other Twitch bot out there but with additions;
-- Chatty like chat, where you can open individual sub-chats of Viewers for easier access to their messages.
+- Chatty like chat, where you can open individual sub-chats of Viewers for easier access to their messages. ✓
 - Output data (as much as viable/usefull) to json/text files (possibly websocket) for use in dynamic html5 overlays.
-- Multiple giveaway system with each their own settings and entry list for when one is not enough.
+- Multiple giveaway system with each their own settings and entry list for when one is not enough. ✓
-- Discord integration -> set the playing game to for example 'LIVE: {game set on Twitch}'.
+- Discord integration -> set the playing game to for example 'LIVE: {game set on Twitch}'. **Not needed anymore, stupid Discord...**
 - Gamewisp integration for non-partners or when the subbutton is not good enough.
 - Ranks (best of two worlds, Deepbot and Ankhbot);
   - Viewer